+Otherwise known as Vitamin A1, retinol is a fantastic product to use for the stimulation of new skin cells.
 Summer is the perfect time to start using a retinol serum or cream, as your skin may take a while to adapt to the ingredient.
 The warmer weather can lower the risk of dryness, a side effect you may experience when you start using the product.
 However, retinol can increase sun sensitivity, so it is important to pair with a high SPF.
-As a result, using retinol at night is the best way to add this to your skincare routine and avoid using if you have sunburn.
+As a result, using retinol at night is the best way to add this to your skincare routine and avoid using it if you have sunburn.

 Vitamin C should be applied in the mornings before your SPF, as this allows it to soak directly into the skin.
 A serum or cream is the best way to do this, as they are often thicker, so more moisture can be locked in.

 Although oil production is often associated with shiny skin, the absence of exfoliation in your routine can lead to dryness and dullness.
 Glycolic acid is, therefore, a perfect product to use as its particles are smaller than similar ingredients, allowing it to penetrate deeper beneath the skin’s surface.

 - Always wear SPF with high coverage.

-Reapply your SPF throughout the day, especially after swimming.
+- Reapply your SPF throughout the day, especially after swimming.

-Wear a hat to avoid sun damage to your scalp.
+- Wear a hat to avoid sun damage to your scalp.

-Swap out heavy-duty winter moisturisers and opt for something lightweight.
+- Swap out heavy-duty winter moisturisers and opt for something lightweight.

-Stay out of the sun between its hottest hours to avoid burning.
+- Stay out of the sun between its hottest hours to avoid burning.